Insight Tarot - iOS App

 An overlay appears, detailing multiple improvements a subscription would provide.

-At the bottom of the overlay, the user sees the pricing and chooses to proceed via “Subscription” CTA.
+At the bottom of the overlay, the user sees the base pricing and chooses to proceed via “Explore Plans” CTA.

 Subscribed Home: Enabling Card Reversals

-Once subscribed, the Home screen gains direct access to All Spreads (with AI summarization) and a pinned "Past • Present • Future" spread as an advanced alternative to "Daily Guidance."
+Once subscribed, the Home screen gains direct access to all multi-card spreads (with AI summarization) and a pinned "Past • Present • Future" spread as an advanced alternative to "Daily Guidance."
 Both features will be explored shortly.

-In the subscribed Home screen, the upgraded user explores card reversals and taps “info” icon.
+In the subscribed Home screen, the user explores card reversals and taps “info” icon.

 An overlay conveys the benefits of allowing card reversals in all readings.